Strategic Standardization Management and Competitive Advantage

 This paper is one of the first studies to determine what, if any, differences exist in organizations that actively promote SSM™ in a strategic sense and those who do not.
 The intention of this study is to demonstrate that standardization is a key business competitiveness strategy that should command the attention of a wide array of United States business people.
 To the knowledge of this researcher no studies specifically have related standardization quantitatively to competitiveness.

 Therefore, this paper, and its associated research, is of significant importance to U.S. business and U.S. national competitiveness interests.
 It is an original work which will be followed by additional scholarly study and business-interest support.

 Forselius, Richard J., "Strategic Standardization Management and Competitive Advantage" (1998).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 25.